Principal Certification Program in Educational Leadership

 3 credits in each of the following subject areas: Leadership; Principalship; Politics, School, and Community; Law and Education; Fiscal Operations; Instructional Leadership; Microcomputer Applications; Contemporary Curriculum; Inclusive Education; Internship.

 Courses will be scheduled in cooperation with the Educational Leadership Program at University Park.
 For the convenience of participants, there will be evening and weekend courses varying in length from six weeks to 15 weeks.
-Within the cohort, scheduling will allow students to focus on one course at a time.
+Many of the courses are offered in blended instruction; that is, both face-to-face and online instruction.